 - Please submit electronically via Submittable.
 Manuscripts sent via email will not be considered.

-- First Prize: One All-Access pass good for all ticketed events during the fall festival (excluding VIP receptions and workshops), a reading slot at the main festival or Lit Crawl San Francisco, online mention, and official Litquake t-shirt.
+- First Prize: 2 Tickets to Litquake's Opening Night party on October 10, a reading slot at Lit Crawl San Francisco, online mention, and official Litquake t-shirt.

-- Second Prize: A reading slot at the main festival or Lit Crawl San Francisco, online mention, and Litquake swag.
+- Second Prize: A reading slot at Lit Crawl San Francisco, online mention, and Litquake swag.